mesmerizedchild/mch-carousel/README.md

 Here is a fully-fledged [**demo page**](http://www.mesmerizedchild.eu/mch-carousel/mch-carousel-demo/).

 ## Sample usage
-The following [pseudo] HTML code shows quickly the steps involved in creating an MCh Carousel:
+The following [pseudo] HTML code gives an idea of the steps involved in creating an MCh Carousel:
 ```html
   <!-- first define a container for your images -->
   <div id="whateverIdYouLike">